 To safeguard the quality of temperature-sensitive products, manufacturers and retailers integrate temperature auditing processes in their value chains.
 These processes are integrated into all modern supply chain phases, including production, preparation, storage, and transport.
 This integration results in enhanced supply chain and logistics processes, commonly characterized as cold chain management.

-Within the cold chain, cold storage management enables a rich set of value-added use cases.
-These use cases include:
+Within the cold chain, cold storage management enables a rich set of value-added Applications.
+These Applications include:

 Product Quality and Safety